DAY TRIPS FROM OREBIĆ

 - Medjugorje The Exterior Altar - built in 1989, and the surrounding prayer area (about 5000 seats), are a place of gathering in the summertime and for big feasts when numerous thousands of pilgrims gather in Medjugorje.

 This day trip you can combine with Mostar, only 29 km away.

-Mljet is a beautifully unspoilt island, and well worth a day trip even if it’s slightly further to reach.
-The majority of the island is covered with thick forest, and western part of the island is a National Park.
+Mljet is a beautiful unspoiled island, and well worth a day trip even if it’s slightly further to reach.
+The majority of the island is covered with thick forest, and the western part of the island is a National Park.

 The best tip is to hire bikes to cycle around Mljet – not only is it one of the easiest ways of getting around, but as the island is so peaceful it’s great fun cycling around!